 But for an existentialist who believes that he has given meaning to his life and has become what he is today by his own efforts, which makes him feel proud of himself, is some thing that can be taken away from him at any time for any reason, makes him despair for no specific reason. […] Whenever we make a mistake which may compromise our identity, we feel low, depressed and sometimes hopeless.
 This awareness of the fact that we may lose our identity or the thing that gives meaning to our life leads us to a perpetual state of despair.
 Thus despair of an existentialist is nothing but awareness of the fragility of his existence or “the thing” that gives meaning to his life.
 (Philosophy Made Easy)

-In thinking of Chester Bennington and his sad fate, I am reminded of the feature film Educating Rita in which the protagonist, Rita, wants to raise herself from her working class existence in Liverpool.
+In thinking of Chester Bennington and his sad fate, the feature film Educating Rita comes to mind.
+The protagonist, Rita, wants to raise herself from her working-class existence in Liverpool.
 She wants “a better song to sing.”
-She thinks she finds it when she enrolls in a university course in literature and is introduced to the university culture.
-Her tutor, Frank, confronts her with the despairing proposition: “Found a culture, have you Rita?
+She thinks she finds it when she enrolls in a university course in literature and takes part in the university culture.
+Her tutor, Frank, confronts her with the despairing proposition: “Found a culture, have you, Rita?
 Found a better song to sing?
-No, you found a different song to sing, and on your lips it’s shrill and hollow and tuneless.”
+No, you found a different song to sing, and on your lips, it’s shrill and hollow and tuneless.”
 (Educating Rita, 1983)

 Chester Bennington was a self-made man.
 Born in Phoenix, Arizona into an average American family (his father was a police detective and his mother a nurse) he dreamed of being a professional performer growing up.
-After completing high school he set out to establish himself as a rock singer in the early 1990s, singing with various bands in Phoenix achieving modest success.
-His break through came when he joined Linkin Park and the band’s debut album Hybrid Theory, released in 2000, was an instant hit.
-In fact, it sold fifty-thousand copies in its first week and by 2014 it was reported that twenty-seven million copies were sold worldwide.
+After completing high school, Bennington set out to establish himself as a rock singer in the early 1990s, singing with various bands in Phoenix achieving modest success.
+His breakthrough came when he joined Linkin Park and the band’s debut album Hybrid Theory, released in 2000, was an instant hit.
+In fact, it sold fifty-thousand copies in its first week, and by 2014 it was reported it sold twenty-seven million copies worldwide.
 (Download)

 What I so admired about Chester Bennington as a vocalist was his ability to take a lyric and make it his own.
 His singing was not “shrill and hollow and tuneless” by any means.
 I remember hearing his haunting vocal in Breaking the Habit on the radio in my car for the first time several years ago.
 He really brought to life the pain and anguish experienced by the character in the song.
 This resonated with me as it brought up the memory of my own battle with alcohol abuse.
 I immediately became a fan of Linkin Park.

 By the end of his life, he reached the pinnacle of fame and had done very well for himself.
-In effect, to his millions of adoring fans he succeeded in finding “a better song to sing.”
+In effect, to his millions of adoring fans, he succeeded in finding “a better song to sing.”
 However, the sad reality is he could not cope with the “perpetual state of despair” that accompanied him in his rise to the top.
-In the end he could not overcome the “awareness of the fragility of his existence or “the thing” that gives meaning to his life” and chose suicide.
-If there is a moral to this tragic tale, it is that you should just be true to yourself, do the best you can regardless of what life throws at you, not be too hard on yourself, be kind to those around you and all the while, try to find joy and happiness as long as you live and breathe.
+In the end, he could not overcome the “awareness of the fragility of his existence or “the thing” that gives meaning to his life” and chose suicide.
+If there is a moral to this tragic tale, it is that you should be true to yourself.
+Do the best you can regardless of what life throws at you, not be too hard on yourself, be kind to those around you and all the while, try to find joy and happiness as long as you live and breathe.

 A fitting epitaph for the life and legacy of Chester Bennington comes from the Linkin Park song Leave Out all the Rest.